 History has not been kind to either Colonel Carrington or Captain Fetterman.
 Carrington is not respected by his officers, who feel he was a paper pusher while they were fighting the Civil War.
 When the Fetterman Massacre hits the news, Carrington is left to defend himself.
 He does so by painting Fetterman as a reckless and insubordinate officer who defied a direct order to not engage hostiles.
 Other officers in the garrison disagree and say so under oath.
 They contend that no such order was ever given to Fetterman.
 In fact, they had been directed by the Army to conduct an aggressive winter campaign against the Indians.
 They further contend that Carrington sent Fetterman with orders to engage, then had second thoughts and sent Grummond with a "reminder" not to engage.
 They point out that Fetterman's march route took him along a covered path that would bring him up behind the attacking Indians instead of moving directly to the besieged train.
 Most of this route was in full view of the fort and would have been directly contrary to an order to not engage.
 They report that Colonel Carrington watched Fetterman's force.
 If he suspected that Fetterman was disobeying orders, he didn't show it.
 Could it be that the order was not given?
 We'll never know.
 Colonel Carrington was the only survivor with direct knowledge of what Fetterman and Grummond were told, so history has pretty much recorded his version of events leading up to the battle.

 The massacre has profound implications for Red Cloud, too.
 The Lakota call it "Battle of the Hundred Slain".
 If there was ever a time when the fort is most vulnerable to attack, this is it.
 The 81 men lost comprise almost 1/3 of Carrington's force.
 He's just lost most of his cavalry and their Spencer carbines.
 Not only that, Red Cloud's braves now have the two scouts' Henry rifles - the assault weapons of their day.
 With Spencers and Henrys, Red Cloud can put more lead down range than the entire garrison of muzzle loaders.
-With the enhanced firepower and 2,000 braves, he could take the fort in a walk, but he doesn't press his advantage.
+With the enhanced firepower and over 1,000 braves, he could take the fort in a walk, but he doesn't press his advantage.
 As it turns out, with the benefit of historical hindsight, he didn't need to.

 The Fetterman Massacre site is a historical site maintained by the state of Wyoming.
 The terrain and cover are as they were during the fight.
 You can walk the length of the battlefield and there are 30 historical markers which give detailed accounts of the actions there.
 The terrain down the slopes on both sides is private property, so no wandering around those areas.
 Binoculars are very helpful for taking in everything.
 Make sure you latch gates behind you.
 Watch out for snakes!